Slothfinger/hello-world/README.md

 # hello-world

-I am tinkering with sound and music in Python.
-I may want to rewrite some of the code in C to speed things up.
+I am tinkering with music and sound synthesis in Go.
-Rust also looks interesting.